-The Fleur de Lis Cocktail from the Carousel Bar at the Hotel Monteleone is a refreshing cocktail only a city that New Orleans could create.
-Now you can create one at home.
+The Fleur de Lis Cocktail from the Carousel Bar at the Hotel Monteleone is a refreshing drink only a city that New Orleans could create.
+Now you can make this delicious cucumber gin cocktail at home.

 Fleur de Lis Cocktail is also great for celebrating New Year’s Eve, Fat Tuesday, Mardi Gras, and St. Patrick’s Day.

 The Hotel Monteleone, one of the grand old hotels in the New Orleans French Quarter, houses the historic Carousel Bar and Lounge.

 Back in 2007, a barkeep and local legend, Parker Davis, was working behind the world-famous rotating bar.
 Whether it was a sudden flash of inspiration or a late alcohol delivery, Davis created the Fleur de Lis Gin Cocktail.
 It would soon become an iconic drink for the Carousel Bar and Lounge that it still serves today.

 - Lime juice

 - Cucumber slice or lime wedge for garnish